What a lovely day today having fun in the Florida Everglades.

 It was a fun day in the Florida Everglades.

-I was telling Rob this morning how Naples was one of the wealthiest cities in the US and about all the millionaire and his reply was “Well now there’s one more!”
+I was telling Rob this morning how Naples was one of the wealthiest cities in the US and about all the millionaires and his reply was “Well now there’s one more!”

 So I said, “But you don’t have the yacht yet.”